FGMEMBERS/B-1B/readme-bone.txt

 The native tfs and the build in flightgear tfs(MAP) use the clearance settings from SET CLR.
 The clearance settings start from 0ft and increase in 200ft increments up to 2000ft.
 A=0ft, B=200ft, C=400ft,..., F=1000ft,..., K=2000ft.

 XXXX FCGMS Center of Gravity System XXXX

 This system sets the Center of Gravity (CG) in % of MAC, and lets you manipulate it in a destinct range.
 Enable the system by switching on SET on the FCGMS panel and choose your desired CG position.
 The display to the right shows your current CG position.
 This is done by using shifting fuel between 2 tanks, so the system works only within a certain margin.

+XXXX WEAPON SYSTEM XXXX

+On ground select Heavy(3 bays with 8xGBU31) or Light (Intermediate bay with 8 GBU31) from the B-1B menu.
+Switch to the OSO seat/view and you should see the GBU31 indicated.
+In air prior to release arm your weapons by using the SMS panel.
+First click on the bay (should be highlighted when selected) then on the station number to arm (indicated on panel).
+To release either press Ctrl j to initiate an automated release (bay doors open automatically) or use a manual release by opening the corresponding bay door and press Ctrl j.
+You can rotate the launcher by selecting bay and then press LAUNCHER ROT, the position of the launcher is indicated by an L on the SMS display.
+The launcher, when in release mode, always performs a full cycle and checks which stations are armed and if releases the weapons.
+After releasing the weapons close the bay doors manually.

+Note: Always use ALT hold to maintain level flight and never use TER AVD and TER FOLLOW when releasing the bombs as they interfere with each other.

 XXXX BLAST, FLARES, STROBE, SPOT XXXX